zturtleman/spearmint/voip-readme.txt

  they will just need to set cvars and run console commands for choosing voice targets and ignoring people, etc.

-This requires patched builds to be useful, but remains network compatible with legacy quake3 clients and servers.
-Clients and servers both report in their info strings whether they support VoIP, and won't send VoIP data to those not reporting support.
-If a stray VoIP packet makes it to a legacy build, it will be ignored without incident.

 VoIP packets are saved in demo files!
 You will be able to playback what you heard and what you said on VoIP-compatible clients.
-Legacy clients can also play demo files with VoIP packets in them, but just won't play the voice track.
-For VoIP-supported builds, it's nice to have a record of the trash-talk.

 Data is processed using the Speex narrowband codec, and is cross-platform.
  Bigendian and littleendian systems can speak to each other, as can 32 and